TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-Doing this, if we list again vulnerable templates, we should see the same template but being vunerable to `ESC1`:
+After doing this, if we list vulnerable templates again, we should see the same template, now vunerable to `ESC1`:

 <br />